Back to All Events

 Day 2

-In the morning, the cohort visited the Center for Security and Emerging Technology to engage with experts on AI security and safety.
-During a series of roundtable discussions in the afternoon, fellows had the opportunity to brief each other and debate their respective research topics.
+In the morning, the cohort visited the Center for Security and Emerging Technology at Georgetown University to engage with their experts on AI governance, data protection and public policy.
+During a series of roundtable discussions in the afternoon, fellows briefed each other and debated the current state of AI development and deployment in the United States and India.